N0ise9/ITSC-4155-Software-Development/README.md

 Prisma for TypeScript requires an environment variable in a `.env` file for database linkage.
 This file contains environment variables that will be personal for anyone who clones this repository and is not included in commits.

 - Create a file named `.env` in the root of the project - in the same place as this README.md file.
-In this new file, in the first line add: `DATABASE_URL="postgresql://Group8:EatingIsFUN@localhost:5432/postgres"`.
+In this new file, in the first line add: `DATABASE_URL="postgresql://LetsEat:EatingIsFUN@localhost:5432/postgres"`.
 - Save the file.

 Once you have installed Docker, WSL2, Node.js, and ran `npm install` in the root of this project, run the following command in a terminal/Powershell window:

 ```
-docker run --name letseat -p 6000:5432 -e POSTGRES_USER=LetsEat  -e POSTGRES_PASSWORD=EatingIsFUN -d postgres
+docker run --name letseat -p 5432:5432 -e POSTGRES_USER=LetsEat  -e POSTGRES_PASSWORD=EatingIsFUN -d postgres
 ```

 This starts a new container using the [latest PostgreSQL image from Docker Hub](https://hub.docker.com/_/postgres) with the name "letseat."

 Next run `npx prisma db push`.
-This command compiles the Prisma schema, pushes it to the Postgre DB, and generates the types for development.
+This command compiles the Prisma schema, pushes it to the Postgres DB, and generates the types for development.

-To stop the container, run the command: `docker container stop uncc_six_mans`.
+- To stop the container, run the command: `docker container stop letseat`.

-To start the container, run the command: `docker container start uncc_six_mans`.
+- To start the container, run the command: `docker container start letseat`.

 Prisma also offers a tool for viewing the data in the database called Prisma Studio.
 To start it, run the command: `npx prisma studio`.
 This will output a localhost URL that you can paste into your browser and explore the database.